-- TOSHIBA Accessibility

-- ❖ TOSHIBA eco UtilityTM

-- ❖ TOSHIBA Service Station
+- TOSHIBA Accessibility - TOSHIBA Service Station

-- TOSHIBA PC Health Monitor

 TOSHIBA Assist

 The TOSHIBA Assist provides quick access to computer functions and allows you to customize a range of computer settings.

 To access TOSHIBA Assist, click the Start button and, in the Search field, type TOSHIBA Assist.
 In the list that appears above, click on your selection.